-Why use raised garden beds?
 First, the growing season is longer as the soil stays warmer.
-It is also easy to extend it's growing time by placing a cold frame over the raised garden bed (see "Cold Frames in the Garden").
+It is also easy to extend its growing time by placing a cold frame over the raised garden bed (see Cold Frames in the Garden).
 Second, raised beds offer healthy and easily controlled soil conditions with better aeration and drainage.

 Above: Here’s a partial-DIY solution.
 Designed to simplify the process of assembling a raised bed garden, the Scout Regalia Raised Bed Garden Kit includes all the hardware needed to build a raised bed.
 You supply the wood, plants, and labor.
 The kit includes powder coated heavy gauge steel corner and center brackets, screws and instructions; $95.